This post contains affiliate links. If you buy through them, we earn a small commission at no extra cost to you.

 Step 1: Audit Your Video Output Ports

-Before buying anything, identify what video output ports your computer actually has.
-This determines which cables you need and whether you need a dock or hub.
+Before buying anything, identify the video output ports your computer has.
+This determines which cables you need and whether you need a dock.

 Common port combinations:

-What to look for: Each external display needs its own dedicated video signal path.
+Each external display needs its own dedicated video signal path.
 HDMI and DisplayPort are the most common monitor inputs.
-USB-C can carry video, but not all USB-C ports do — you need USB-C with DisplayPort Alt Mode, or a Thunderbolt port.
+USB-C can carry video, but only if the port supports DisplayPort Alt Mode or is a Thunderbolt port — not all USB-C ports do this.

 Step 2: Choose Your Cables

-DisplayPort (DP): The best option for dual monitor setups on desktop PCs with a dedicated GPU.
-Supports 4K@144Hz, MST daisy-chaining (one cable in, one out on compatible monitors), and the highest bandwidth of any common connector.
-Use DisplayPort between your GPU and monitors when possible.
+DisplayPort: Best for desktop setups with a dedicated GPU.
+Handles 4K@144Hz, supports MST daisy-chaining on compatible monitors, and carries more bandwidth than any other common display connector.
+Use DisplayPort between GPU and monitors whenever both support it.

-HDMI: Universally available on monitors and TVs.
+HDMI: Universally available.
 HDMI 2.0 handles 4K@60Hz.
 HDMI 2.1 handles 4K@120Hz.
-Good option when connecting to monitors that lack DisplayPort, or when one of your two displays is a TV.
+Right choice when monitors lack DisplayPort, or when one display is a TV.

 USB-C to DisplayPort: The correct adapter for connecting a modern laptop to a DisplayPort monitor.
-The Anker USB-C to DisplayPort adapter below handles 4K@60Hz and works with Thunderbolt 3 and 4 ports.
-Buy one per monitor that lacks USB-C input.
+The Anker adapter below handles 4K@60Hz with Thunderbolt 3 and 4 ports.
+Buy one per DisplayPort monitor that lacks a native USB-C input.

 What to avoid: HDMI splitters.
-A splitter clones a single signal to two displays — both screens show identical content, which is not a dual monitor setup.
+A splitter clones one signal to two displays — both screens show identical content.
+That is not a dual monitor extended desktop setup.
 Splitters are for presentations, not productivity.

 Step 3: Connect and Power Your Monitors

-2. Connect Display 1 via your first cable (HDMI or DisplayPort) to your GPU or laptop
+- Connect Display 1 via the first cable (HDMI or DisplayPort) to your GPU or laptop

-3. Connect Display 2 via your second cable (or second GPU output)
+- Connect Display 2 via the second cable to the second output

-5. If using a dock or hub, connect the dock to your laptop first, then connect both monitors to the dock
+- If using a dock, connect the dock to your laptop first, then connect both monitors to the dock

-If one monitor isn’t detected: Check that the cable is fully seated at both ends.
-If using an adapter, try a different USB-C port on the laptop — not all ports support video output even on the same machine.
-Then check display settings (Step 4).
+If one monitor isn’t detected: Check that cables are fully seated at both ends.
+If using an adapter, try a different USB-C port — not every port on the same laptop supports video output.
+Then move to display settings in Step 4.

 Step 4: Configure Display Settings